crhntr/mgotype/README.md

-# mongotype
+# mgotype
-Some Go Types and Helpers for MongoDB Documents
+Some Go Types and Helpers for MongoDB Update Documents This is ment for use with the [mgo](https://github.com/globalsign/mgo)